ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IRadarClutterMapModelConstantCoefficient.rst

 IRadarClutterMapModelConstantCoefficient
 ========================================

-.. py:class:: IRadarClutterMapModelConstantCoefficient
+.. py:class:: ansys.stk.core.stkobjects.IRadarClutterMapModelConstantCoefficient

    object

    Do not use this interface, as it is deprecated.
 Use IAgScatteringPointModelConstantCoefficient interface instead.
 Provides access to the properties and methods defining a radar clutter map constant coefficient model.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IRadarClutterMapModelConstantCoefficient

 Overview
 --------